abrensch/brouter/misc/readmes/readme.txt

 off the track, without running into the 60 seconds timeout.

 To support this, BRouter can do "timeout free recalculations".
-It works by initially calculating a track to your destination nd binding it to one or more routing-modes using the "Server Mode" button.
-This way, BROuter stores a "reference track" in the "brouter/modes" subdirectory.
+It works by initially calculating a track to your destination and binding it to one or more routing-modes using the "Server Mode" button.
+This way, BRouter stores a "reference track" in the "brouter/modes" subdirectory.

-If afterwards a route to the exact same destinatin is calculated via the service interface, BRouter uses a special calculation mode that makes use of the reference track for faster processing that is guaranteed to give a result within 60 seconds.
+If afterwards a route to the exact same destination is calculated via the service interface, BRouter uses a special calculation mode that makes use of the reference track for faster processing that is guaranteed to give a result within 60 seconds.
 "Exact same" destination means withing 5m, so best use the same waypoint for